OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 ## Get internet headers while reading a message

-You can call [item.getAllInternetHeadersAsync](/javascript/api/outlook/office.messageread#getallinternetheadersasync-options--callback-) to get internet headers on the current message in Read mode.
+Try calling [item.getAllInternetHeadersAsync](/javascript/api/outlook/office.messageread#getallinternetheadersasync-options--callback-) to get internet headers on the current message in Read mode.

-### Example
+### Get sender preferences from current MIME headers example

-Building on the example from the previous section, the following example shows how you can get the sender's preferences from the current email's MIME headers.
+Building on the example from the previous section, the following code shows how to get the sender's preferences from the current email's MIME headers.

 ```js
 Office.context.mailbox.item.getAllInternetHeadersAsync(getCallback);